 Countries around the world are unique in every aspect.
-The differences in the belief, norms, populations, and location are some of the diversities which every country have.
+The differences in belief, norms, populations, and location are some of the diversities which every country has.
 Some countries have their own way of showing that they are unique from other countries and ethnicity.
 Take a look at Morocco’s interesting facts and be amazed at how this country shows its uniqueness.